 The touring exhibition of 100 watercolors traveled to the Wildenstein Gallery in New York, the California Palace of the Legion of Honor in San Francisco, the Carnegie Institute in Pittsburgh, The Cincinnati Art Museum in Ohio, the Dallas Museum of Fine Arts in Texas, The Institute of Contemporary Art in Boston, the Nelson-Atkins Museum of Art in Kansas City, the Portland Art Museum in Oregon, and the Walker Art Center in Minneapolis, Minnesota.
 A total of forty paintings from the Second International Art Award were purchased for the collection.

-In contrast to the first and second Hallmark competitions, which were open to all artists of selected countries the third competition was by invitation.
+In contrast to the first and second Hallmark competitions, which were open to all artists of selected countries, the third competition was by invitation.
 Contemporary artists from the United States, Canada, England, Ireland, France and Italy were asked to create paintings on a Christmas theme.
-In this way, works by such noted artists as Colville, Richard Pousette-Dart, Maurice Utrillo, and Robert Vickrey were acquired.
+In this way, works by such noted artists as Alex Colville, Richard Pousette-Dart, Maurice Utrillo, and Robert Vickrey were acquired.